 Introduction

-In recent years in the electricity supply industry, there has been a growing awareness of the need to re-invent Europe's electricity networks in order to meet the demands of 21st-century customers.
+In recent years, in the electricity supply industry there has been a growing awareness of the need to re-invent Europe's electricity networks in order to meet the demands of 21st-century customers.
 This justifies the growing interest in smart grids [1], [2], and it increases, in turn, the interest in smart substation development.
 According to [3], Merging Units (MUs) play a crucial role in the design of substation communication and automation systems.
 Substation automation, using the IEC 61850 suite of protocols, is an established reality for the purpose of enabling fast-acting protection and control application.

 Digital Substations (DSs) are electrical substations where operations are managed between distributed Intelligent Electronic Devices (IEDs) at different levels of automation, interconnected by communication networks.
 For a reliable information exchange among devices at different levels, data accuracy is needed not only for amplitude but in time as well.

 The Stand-Alone Merging Unit (SAMU) [4] acts as digital interface of the instrument transformers.
-It converts the analogue input signals to digital from instrument transformers (inductive or low power i.e. LPIT) and provides a time-coherent combination of the current and voltage samples, which are used to create a data stream of Sampled Values (SVs).
+It converts to digital the analog input signals from instrument transformers (inductive or low power i.e. LPIT) and provides a time-coherent combination of the current and voltage samples, which are used to create a data stream of Sampled Values (SVs).
 SVs are used for transmitting digitised instantaneous values of power system quantities, mainly primary voltages and currents of one or multiple phases, to protection relays and bay controllers through either ethernet or optical communication channels based on the IEC 61850-9-2 protocol.

 IEC 61850-9-2 handles this publication of SVs over the ethernet, which are sent to microprocessor-based IED.
 The benefits of digital process buses include a reduced complexity of Current and Voltage Instrument Transformers’ (CTs and VTs) secondary cabling and a simplified connection for centralised substation automation functions, such as recording disturbances and monitoring power quality.